lulu70/vegan-site/content/recipes/Fast-and-Special-Lasagna.md

 <Image filename="lasagna-plate"/>

-Sometimes we just want to make something fast and simple with some random ingredients we have at home. a one-tray-dish is a perfect solution to this situation and what can be so delicious as a quick and easy to make Lasagna?!
+Sometimes we just want to make something fast and simple with some random ingredients we have at home.
+A one-tray-dish is a perfect solution to this situation and what can be so delicious as a quick and easy to make Lasagna?!

 **6 servings**

 Nutritional values per serving:

 **Cal**: 483 | **Protein**: 20 | **Carbs**: 60 | **Fat**: 18